VHDPlus/vhdplus-website/docs/community/spectrum.md

 ## What is a Sound Visualizer?

 In this tutorial, we want to use a microphone to record the ambient sound, then filter different frequencies out of the sound.
-This is done by a so called "fast Fourier transform" and is usualy a complex operation, but can quickly be made by an FPGA.
+This is done by a so called "fast Fourier transform" and is usually a complex operation, but can quickly be made by an FPGA.
-Finaly, we want to display the result with an LED matrix.
+Finally, we want to display the result with an LED matrix.

 <video muted autoPlay loop><source src="/img/community/spectrum-demonstration.webm" type="video/webm"/>Your browser does not support the video tag.
 You can download the video anyway.</video>